Vector & Matrix Calculus

 Dominant fields Statistics, ML, optimization Some engineering & physics

-Chain rule order Right to left Left to right
+Chain rule order Right to left:

 This series adopts the denominator layout.
 For a detailed comparison, see the Introduction.
 For layout trends across ~60 disciplines, see Layout Conventions by Field.